SB-DA/Pewlett_Hackard_Analysis/README.md

 The count list above indicates that more than 90,300 employees will retire in the next few years.
 Most of them holding higher positions.
 I think the key here is to be proactive instead of waiting for a large number of employees to retire.
 It's a chain of actions, where Pewlett Hackard will have to start hiring employees for roles that have a lot of retiring employees, and offer retirement packages to those soon to retire.

-- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+#### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+There are just 1549 employees who are eligible for mentorship.
+Based on the fact that thousands of employees will be retiring in coming years, this is still insufficient.
+A better recruitment system needs to be implemented.
+The Human Resource team has a big task ahead.